 To accomplish certain work tasks, you may need to come up with a suitable strategy and plan of action.
 This could involve seeking out relevant information from various sources.
 How you analyse, interpret and report these findings is what's important here.

-Highlight the relevant skills that you've developed during your degree course - reading around a subject and analysing that information before writing an essay, for instance, or interpreting the results of a scientific experiment.
+Highlight the relevant skills that you've developed during your degree - reading around a subject and analysing that information before writing an essay, for instance, or interpreting the results of a scientific experiment.

 Teamwork and interpersonal skills